[ << ] [ >> ] [] [] [] [ ? ]

 mylabel instr op1,op2 ;comment

 In expressions, numbers starting with $ are hexadecimal (e.g. $fb2c).
 For Z80 also & may be used as a hexadecimal prefix, but make sure to avoid conflicts with the and-operator (either by using parentheses or blanks). % introduces binary numbers (e.g. %1100101).
 Numbers starting with @ are assumed to be octal numbers, e.g. @237 (except for Z80, where it means binary).
 A special case is a digit followed by a #, which can be used to define an arbitrary base between 2 and 9 (e.g. 4#3012).
 Intel-style constant suffixes are supported: h for hexadecimal, d for decimal, o or q for octal and b for binary.
 Hexadecimal intel-style constants must start with a digit (prepend 0, when required).
 Also C-style prefixes are supported for hexadecimal (0x) and binary (0b).
 All other numbers starting with a digit are decimal, e.g. 1239.
+The one character following a ' or " is converted into ASCII code.
+A closing quote behind that character is optional in expressions.
+Not optional for strings.

 6.4 Directives